cyber-ocelot/EnviroPi/README.md

     AdaFruitIO_Username = os.envrion.get("ADAFRUIT_IO_USERNAME")
     AdaFruitIO_Key = os.environ.get("ADAFRUIT_IO_USERNAME")

-<h4>&#128272; If you share your code somewhere, make sure to keep ^^^, and create a text file named .env in the EXACT folder you code/notebook is in to keep your ADAFRUIT_IO_USERNAME and ADAFRUIT_IO_KEY variables, you might, also, need to dowload the dotenv module, here is what you would need to put in a terminal to do that vvv.</h4>
+<p>&#128272; <b>If you share your code somewhere, make sure to keep ^^^, and create a text file named .env in the EXACT folder you code/notebook is in to keep your ADAFRUIT_IO_USERNAME and ADAFRUIT_IO_KEY variables, you might, also, need to dowload the dotenv module, here is what you would need to put in a terminal to do that vvv.</b></p>

     pip3 install python-dotenv

-<p>Here is what you would put in your .env text file vvv, of course replacing your-username and your-key with your actual username and key.</p>
+<p>&#128272; <b>Here is what you would put in your .env text file vvv, of course replacing your-username and your-key with your actual username and key.</b></p>

     ADAFRUIT_IO_USERNAME = "your-username"
     ADAFRUIT_IO_KEY = "your-key"